-The pushback of Egalitarian Diversity Grutter & Gratz
+B. Egalitarian Diversity Pushes Back: Grutter and Gratz

-The Amici Briefs
+1. The Amicus Briefs

-It was a half century later that a challenge to race-conscious affirmative action policies in the realm of higher education reached the Supreme Court in Gratz c.
+It was half a century later that a challenge to race-conscious affirmative-action policies in higher education reached the Supreme Court in Gratz v.
 Bollinger and Grutter v.
-Bollinger (together: the “Michigan cases”).
-Gratz was a case challenging the affirmative action admissions policy of the University of Michigan's undergraduate program ,and Grutter v.
-Bollinger was a case challenging the affirmative action admissions policy of the University of Michigan Law School.
-The University of Michigan (referred to as U-M or the University) initially implemented race-conscious affirmative admission measures during the 1960s.
-In 1991, Lee Bollinger, who was the University's president at the time, initiated efforts to reframe these measures to focus on diversity in alignment with Justice Powell's opinion in the Bakke case.
+Bollinger (hereinafter, jointly: “the Michigan cases” or “Michigan”).
+In Gratz, the affirmative-action admissions policy of the University of Michigan’s undergraduate program was challenged, and Grutter adjudicated a challenge to the affirmative-action admissions policy of the University of Michigan Law School.
+The University of Michigan (hereinafter, U-M or the University) initially implemented race-conscious affirmative admission measures during the 1960s.
+In 1991, Lee Bollinger, the University’s president at the time, initiated efforts to reframe these measures to focus on diversity in accordance with Justice Powell’s opinion in Bakke.
 At the undergraduate level, preference points were automatically assigned to applicants from disadvantaged minority groups.
-In contrast, the law school had established an individualized holistic review process where race was just one among multiple factors considered to enhance diversity.
-In 1997, plaintiffs represented by the Center for Individual Rights (CIR) legally challenged both the undergraduate and law school admissions policies of the University.
-This legal dispute culminated in two Supreme Court cases, Gratz and Grutter, which were jointly heard and subsequently decided in 2003.
+In contrast, the law school established an individualized holistic review process that considered race just one of several factors that were thought to enhance diversity.
+In 1997, plaintiffs, represented by the Center for Individual Rights (CIR) brought legal challenges against both the undergraduate and the law-school admissions policies of the University.
+The dispute culminated in two Supreme Court cases, Gratz and Grutter, that were jointly heard in 2003, with separate decisions issued that same year.

-The Michigan cases ignited significant public engagement both in support of and opposition to affirmative action, leading to the submission of 88 amicus briefs submitted in the Grutter case (64 in support of affirmative action) and 62 in the Gratz case (40 in support of affirmative action).
-These briefs addressed various aspects of the debate over the “how” question, concerning the permitted practices of race-conscious admission policies, but more importantly, they continued discussing the “why” question, debating the justifications for affirmative action.
-But, the debates over which are compelling state interests to justify affirmative action, were now internal to the interpretation of diversity.
-In Bakke, Justice Powell dismissed the objective of addressing societal discrimination through affirmative action but permitted a restricted consideration of race in admission decisions to enhance the educational benefits of diversity.
-The University of Michigan defense, as well as most of the amici in the two cases appeared to adhere to the limitations established by Bakke and refrained from explicitly invoking direct remedial justifications.
-However, Upon closer examination of the amicus briefs, it becomes evident that their understanding of diversity, unlike Justice Powell's, was infused with egalitarian concerns.
+The Michigan cases ignited significant public engagement in both support of and opposition to affirmative action, leading to the submission of eighty-eight amicus briefs in Grutter (sixty-four in support of affirmative action) and sixty-two in Gratz (forty in support of affirmative action).
+These briefs addressed various aspects of the debate over the “how” of the matter, concerning the permitted practices of race-conscious admission policies.
+More importantly, they went on to discuss the “why” question, debating the justifications for affirmative action.
+Now, however, the debates over which state interests are compelling enough to justify affirmative action became integral to the interpretation of diversity.
+In Bakke, Justice Powell dismissed the objective of addressing societal discrimination through affirmative action but permitted a restricted consideration of race in admission decisions in order to enhance the educational benefits of diversity.
+The University of Michigan’s defense, as well as that of most amici in both cases, appeared to adhere to the limitations established in Bakke and refrained from explicitly offering direct remedial justifications.
+Upon closer examination of the amicus briefs, however, it becomes evident that their understanding of diversity, unlike Justice Powell’s, was infused with egalitarian concerns.

-The amici supporting of affirmative action played the game, almost all of them adhered to the category of diversity imposed by the Grutter opinion, but they reinterpreted it and infused it with new meanings.
-They broadened the concept of diversity beyond its limited pedagogical interpretation and infused it with forward-looking and backward-looking egalitarian principles.
-Thus, by reinterpreting the diversity rationale, the amici pushed back on the limitations the Court imposed in Bakke and in Croson and reinfused the conversation about the egalitarian role of affirmative action through the back door.
-Jack Balkin observed correctly that diversity allowed affirmative action to continue while erasing its egalitarian roots, but what he and other critics of diversity did not notice, is that the Michigan amici reappropriated it to encompass both remedial and distributive egalitarian values.
+Almost all amici that supported affirmative action adhered to the qualifications of diversity imposed in Grutter but reinterpreted it and infused it with new meanings.
+They broadened the concept of diversity beyond its limited pedagogical interpretation, augmenting it with forward- and backward-looking egalitarian principles.
+Thus, by reinterpreting the diversity rationale, the amici challenged the limitations that the Court had imposed in Bakke and Croson and reintroduced the conversation about the egalitarian role of affirmative action through the back door.
+Jack Balkin correctly observed that Bakke’s diversity delineation allowed affirmative action to continue while erasing its egalitarian roots.
+What he and other critics of diversity did not notice, however, is that the Michigan amici reshaped the concept to encompass both remedial and distributive egalitarian values.